What is swimmer's ear?

 What causes swimmer's ear?

-- scratching inside your ears
+- scratching inside the ears

 - wearing hearing aids

 Swimmer's ear can also develop if you have a fungal infection or an allergic reaction to something in your ears, such as ear plugs, medication or shampoo.
-You may also be more likely to get swimmer’s ear if you have skin problems such as eczema or dermatitis because the skin doesn’t act as a protective barrier.
+You may also be more likely to get swimmer’s ear if you have skin problems such as eczema or dermatitis because the skin does not act as a protective barrier.

 See your doctor if you think you might have swimmer's ear.
 Your doctor will probably examine your ear canal and tympanic membrane to ensure it is not damaged or torn.